Do you consider essays in only certain disciplines?

 We consider submissions in all disciplines of the social sciences, humanities, and history.

 What is the review process for essays submitted for consideration for publication?

-Usually a submission is sent first to the member(s) of our Editorial Board whose research interests most closely match the subject of the submission.
-The editors identify possible referees, we ask two or three to read the essay, and the editors decide on the suitability of the manuscript for JJS based on the referees’ reports and their own reading.
+Member(s) of our Editorial Board typically identify possible referees, we ask two or three to read the essay, and the editors decide on the suitability of the manuscript for JJS based on the referees’ reports and their own reading.
 The refereeing process is double-blind: the author of the work is not identified to the referees, and the names of the referees are not revealed to the author.